 Dr. O'Brien holds a Ph.D. in Anthropology from the University of Illinois, Urbana-Champaign and a Master of Arts degree in Latin American Studies from the University of Arizona.
-Her research explores how religious identity intersects with the dynamics of generation and gender in the long-term aftermath of conversion in the Ecuadorian Andes.
+Her research explores how multiple generations of indigenous evangelicals negotiate religious identity and gender relations in the long-term aftermath of conversion in the Ecuadorian Andes.
 Her doctoral dissertation is based on fifteen months of ethnographic fieldwork conducted in Chimborazo Province, the site of a mass conversion of Kichwa-speaking indigenous peoples from Catholicism to evangelical Protestantism in the 1960s and 1970s.
 Dr. O’Brien has received funding from the Social Science Research Council to conduct research as well as Foreign Language Area Studies Fellowships to study Quechua.
 She has presented her research at numerous academic conferences, including the annual meetings of the Latin American Studies Association and the American Anthropological Association.